Requirements for Purchasing Personnel

-Pursuant to Gov't Code §2155.0178, the Texas Procurement and Support Services administers a system of training, continuing education and certification for state agency purchasing personnel.
+Pursuant to Gov't Code §2155.078, the Statewide Procurement Division (SPD), Training and Certification Program (TCP) administers a system of training, continuing education and certification for state agency purchasing personnel.

 Each state agency shall ensure that the agency’s purchasing personnel complete the training and certification developed under this section.
 It is not the intent of this definition to include (1) an executive level manager authorized to bind the governmental entity or (2) an attorney performing traditional legal functions – such as legal review of a contract.

 In addition to state agencies, political subdivisions and/or CO-OP's are welcomed to participate in the training and certification program.
 Examples of CO-OP entities include school districts, police, fire departments, community colleges and some city and county governments.
 Visit website for a full list of the State of Texas CO-OP list: http://www.window.state.tx.us/procurement/prog/coop/coopmemb/

 Visit website http://www.hr.sao.state.tx.us/Compensation/JobDescriptions.aspx for SAO classifications as a reference to help identify individuals who may be required to attend the Training and Certification program’s procurement training and acquire a state certification.
 Use “Purchaser” in the "Filter Descriptions" box then click the "Filter" button to find information in the Procurement field.

 The program contains one (1) level of training, one (1) purchasing exam and two (2) levels of formal certification.

 Register and complete the CPA Texas Procurement Certification training

 Apply for certification.
 Certification level is determined on the years of purchasing experience.

 Purchasing Experience – The development of specifications, receipt and processing of requisitions, review of specifications, advertising for bids, bid evaluation, award of contracts, and inspection of merchandise received.
 The term does not include invoice, audit, or contract administration functions.